HybridDog/simple_robots/README.md

 > using a hoe of farmland if a hoe is selected,
 > rolling paint with paint_roller, and various other things.
 > The only failure condition is if there's no node AND there's no tool.
-> If this fails,then goes to a line number.
+> If this fails, then goes to a line number.
-> (no argument=shutdown)
+> Failing that, shutdown.

 ##BUILDER
 PLACE ELSE GOTO
 > Places a item ahead of the robot from the internal inventory,
 > in the selected slot.
-> If the item couldn't be placed,then goto a line number.
+> If the item couldn't be placed, then goto a line number.
-> Failing that,shutdown.
+> Failing that, shutdown.

 PLACE UP ELSE GOTO
 > Places a item above the robot from the internal inventory,
 > in the selected slot.
-> If the item couldn't be placed,then goto a line number.
+> If the item couldn't be placed, then goto a line number.
-> Failing that,shutdown.
+> Failing that, shutdown.

 PLACE DOWN ELSE GOTO
 > Places a item below the robot from the internal inventory,
 > in the selected slot.
 > If the item couldn't be placed,then goto a line number.
-> Failing that,shutdown.
+> Failing that, shutdown.

 ##INVENTORY
 SELECT SLOT
-> Selects a slot.If the number given is invalid,shuts down.
+> Selects a slot.
+If the number given is invalid,shuts down.

+DEPOSIT SELECTED ELSE GOTO
+> Moves one item from the currently selected slot into a external storage in front of the robot.
+> If only part or none of the stack was transferrable (too much in the target inventory,for example), then goto a line number.
+> Failing that, shutdown.
+> (Empty stacks do not cause a GOTO.)

 DEPOSIT ALL BUT SELECTED ELSE GOTO
-> Moves most items from the 16-slot "internal" storage to a external storage in front of the robot,
-> except for the selected slot.
+> Moves most items from the 16-slot "internal" storage to a external storage in front of the robot, except for the selected slot.
-> If not everything was transferred(for any reason,including there being no storage),
+> If not everything was transferred(for any reason,including there being no storage), then goto a line number.
+> Failing that, shutdown.
+> (A empty inventory does not cause a GOTO,as 'everything' was transferred.)

+TAKE INTO SELECTED ELSE GOTO
+> Moves 1 stack from a external storage into the selected slot.
+> The "stack" is gotten by going through the whole inventory, and taking items.
+> The stack will be of the first type found,so 1 cobble followed by 1 sand and then another cobble will result in 2 cobble.
+> If none of the stack was transferrable (already a full stack in the slot,for instance), then goto a line number.
+> Failing that, shutdown.
+> (Empty chests do not cause a GOTO.)

+TAKE ALL AVOID SELECTED ELSE GOTO
+> Moves everything from a external storage into the internal storage.
+> However, the selected slot is not used.
-> then goto a line number. (no argument=shutdown)
+> If there wasn't enough room to fit everything, or the target inventory is missing, then goto a line number.
+> Failing that, shutdown.

 #AUTHORS
 Expand this if you contribute!